Olive-sided flycatcher

-The olive-sided flycatcher (Contopus cooperi) is a small to medium sized passerine bird in the family Tyrannidae, the Tyrant flycatcher family.
-It is a migratory species that travels from South to North America to breed during the summer.
-It is a very agile flyer and mainly consumes flying insects on flight.
+The olive-sided flycatcher (Contopus cooperi) is a small to medium sized passerine bird in the family Tyrannidae, the tyrant flycatcher family.
+It is a migratory species that travels from South America to North America to breed during the summer.
+It is an agile flyer and mainly consumes flying insects caught in flight.
 Since 2016, this species has been assessed as being near-threatened globally (IUCN) and threatened in Canada (SRA) due to its declining populations.

 Description

 Identification

-Olive-sided flycatchers are migratory songbirds which are relatively small.
-It is qualified as small to medium-sized birds and are estimated to be smaller than American robins, but bigger than sparrows.
-The olive-sided flycatcher can be identified by its olive-grey or grey-brownish plumage above and with a white mid-breast section and throat.
+The olive-sided flycatcher is a small to medium-sized passerine, smaller than an American robin, but bigger than sparrows.
+It can be identified by its olive-grey or grey-brownish plumage above with a white mid-breast section and throat.
 The olive tones on its back and wings are seen mainly in optimal light and when the feathers are freshly moulted.
-The sides of the breast area are grey and make the bird look like it is wearing a vest (see Fig. 2).
+The sides of the breast area are grey and make the bird look like it is wearing a vest.
 It has a relatively long bill and long wings for its size.
-Sometimes, some of its head feathers can be raised which make it look like it has a small crest.
-The species does not exhibit sexual dimorphism, which means that male and female look similar.
+Sometimes, some of its head feathers can be raised, which make it look like it has a small crest.
+Male and female look similar.
 Olive-sided flycatchers perch in upright positions on top of dead branches or trees.

 Similar species

-Olive-sided flycatchers can be confused with other birds in the genus Contopus like the Greater Pewee, Western Wood-Pewee, Eastern Wood-Pewee, and the Eastern Phoebe.
-They can be distinguished these species by observing the following differences: the plain grey breasts of the greater pewee (as opposed to the vest-like chest of the olive-sided flycatcher), they are twice the weight of the western and eastern wood pewees, and the eastern phoebe has more white underparts than the olive-sided flycatcher.
+Olive-sided flycatchers can be confused with other birds in the genus Contopus like the greater pewee, western wood-pewee, eastern wood-pewee, and with the eastern phoebe.
+They can be distinguished these species by observing the following differences: the plain grey breast of the greater pewee (as opposed to the vest-like chest of the olive-sided flycatcher); size, the olive-sided flycatcher being twice the weight of the western and eastern wood pewees; and the whiter underparts of the eastern phoebe.

 Taxonomy

-Olive-sided flycatchers (Contopus cooperi) are part of the class Aves in the order Passeriformes, meaning they are passerines which are known as perching or song birds.
-They are part of the family Tyrannidae because they are Tyrant flycatchers found in America and they belong to the genus Contopus which is the Pewee taxon.
-Pewees are known as being insect eaters who catch their prey generally in flight.
+Olive-sided flycatchers (Contopus cooperi) are in the order Passeriformes (perching birds).
+They are part of the family Tyrannidae, the New World or tyrant flycatchers, and the genus Contopus, the pewees.
+Pewees are insect eaters that generally catch their prey in flight.

 The species has often been considered to be monotypic; the Clements Checklist and AOS Checklist of North American Birds currently do not recognize any subspecies.
 However, the disjunct populations that breeds in southern California and Baja California is sometimes recognized as a distinct subspecies, C. cooperi majorinus.
 This subspecies is a short-distance migrant and has longer wings and tail feathers than birds from elsewhere.